 In the years that followed, Aubrey and Emily lost touch during the height of their respective graduate school programs.
 But in 2020, thanks to lockdown orders, the pair decided to reconnect over their first shared love, National Treasure.
 The National Treasure Hunt (NTH) podcast was born as a way to bring their interdisciplinary education to life through their favorite films.

 Few people (Aubrey and Emily included) thought their show could surpass a season or two, but ideas for episodes of their niche podcast just kept coming.
-They launched the NTH merch store in summer 2021 and will be publishing their first book in April 2023.
-Inspired by their original "National Treasure Hunt" in 2015, Aubrey and Emily hosted their first National Treasure-themed informal walking tour of Washington, D.C., in summer 2022, an event they will now convene semi-annually.
+They launched the NTH merch store in summer 2021 and published their first book in 2023.
+Inspired by their original "National Treasure Hunt" in 2015, Aubrey and Emily hosted their first National Treasure-themed informal walking tour of Washington, D.C., in summer 2022, an event they now convene semi-annually.

 Aubrey is a foreign policy advisor in Washington, D.C.
 Her work focuses on the nexus between gender issues and climate change.
 Prior to her current position, Aubrey was a National Science Foundation Graduate Research Fellow and Energy and Climate Scholar at Princeton University, where she designed catalysts capable of transforming carbon dioxide into useful and marketable products.
 Her first National Treasure memories involve seeing both films with her parents in theaters on Christmas Day.

 National Treasure Hunt is Aubrey's passion project, though it is not her first podcasting experience.
 From 2015-2020, she co-hosted, wrote, and executive produced "ISGP’s The Forum," a scripted series contextualizing scientific topics for international audiences.
-As of 2022, she moderates and produces "S/GWI's Innovation Station," a discussion-based podcast featuring woman and girl innovators hosted by the Secretary's Office of Global Women's Issues at the U.S. Department of State.
+Since 2022, she has taken on additional podcast and multimedia projects.

 Aubrey received her Ph.D. in Chemistry and Materials Science from Princeton University (2019), M.A. in Chemistry from Princeton University (2017), and B.S. in Chemistry and Biology, with a minor in French, from Ursinus College (2015).